Singleton Edible Garden Trail

 Chat to the gardeners and see the extensive range of vegies growing in raised beds (8 new ones have been recently added), a new corn plot and their excellent composting systems.

 Join up with the Community Garden on the day!
 (Only $20/yr).
+They will also have some seedlings for sale.

 See the separate listing for the bush tucker garden below.